joshualipman123/joshualipman123/README.md

 ## Hey, I'm Josh Lipman

-I'm passionate about building cool stuff in AI/ML
+I'm passionate about meaningful products in AI/ML

 <!--
 **joshualipman123/joshualipman123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.